EricssonResearch/ace-ake-authz/draft-selander-lake-authz.md

 The protocol is based on the following pre-existing relations between the device (U), the domain authenticator (V) and the authorization service (W).

-* U and W have an explicit relation: U is configured with a public key of W, see {{device}}.
+* U and W have an explicit relationship: U is configured with a public key of W, see {{device}}.
-* V and W have an implicit relation, e.g., based on web PKI with trusted CA certificates, see {{domain-auth}}.
+* V and W have an implicit relationship, e.g., based on web PKI with trusted CA certificates, see {{domain-auth}}.
-* U and V need not have any previous relation, this protocol establishes a relation between U and V.
+* U and V do not have any previous relation, the point of this protocol is to establish a relationship between U and V.
+* V has a credential ID\_CRED\_V of type XX? which will be the basis for the relationship.

 Each of the three parties have protected communication with the other two during the protocol.